GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is something you find yourself constantly explaining about Latinx identity?**

 The two last names!
-As well as the many differences in language, race, and culture within the latinidad.
+As well as the many differences in language, race, and culture within the _latinidad_.

 **A picture is worth a thousand words, what photograph or image best represents your cultural connection?**